-Wright is proud to present the work of Bruce Conner, a singular artist who pursued the mysteries and absurdities of modernity through assemblage, photography, film, drawing and conceptual art.
-Working for over fifty years at the margins of the mainstream, Conner's body of work has come to be championed as one of the most defining of the 20th century.
+A singular artist, Bruce Conner pursued the mysteries and absurdities of modernity through assemblage, photography, film, drawing, and conceptual art.
+Working for more than fifty years at the margins of the mainstream, Conner's body of work has come to be championed as one of the most defining of the 20th century.

 The artist has the role in our society that the madman had, that the fool had, that the prophet had … he’s a protected fool.
 The fool with his bells says foolish, stupid things, but every once in a while he also comes out with the truth.

 Auction Results Bruce Conner

 Slides from light shows with the North American Ibis Alchemical Company (8)

 Slide from light shows with the North American Ibis Alchemical Company

 Conner cites an experience he had at eleven as the origin of his artist practice; lying and watching the sun through a window, he experienced an altered state of consciousness.
 "I changed conceptually, and it took hundreds of years ... in worlds of totally different dimensions."

 His first film, A Movie (1958), was made before he owned a camera.
 It is made entirely from found footage and includes a small strip (the first he collected) from a girlie movie he acquired as a teenager out of a friend's sock drawer.